{{org_field_logo}}

 This policy is informed by:

-- The Health and Safety (First-Aid) Regulations 1981 (as amended for Scotland)
+- The Health and Safety (First-Aid) Regulations 1981 and HSE guidance (including the requirement to complete a first-aid needs assessment).

 2. Scope